joshed-io/estelle-and-josh/site/content/trip-guide/_index.md

 Around 6pm the bus will arrive at our final destination, where you'll be staying for the next two nights.

-Like all good convents, this one has a [website](http://www.grandcouventgramat.fr/en/home).
+Like all good convents, this one has a [website](http://www.grandcouventgramat.fr/en/home) where you can learn more about it.

 ---